 Learn more: Trending Products to Sell in 2020

-If you’re building a digital product store or are looking for ways to add digital products to your existing store, there are a number of tools you’ll want to consider depending on your needs:
+If you’re building a digital product store or are looking for ways to add digital products to your existing store, there are a number of digital marketing tools you’ll want to consider, depending on your needs:

-- Single: If you’re a musician selling music, Single was made with you in mind.
-Not only does it bridge the gap between physical and digital music sales, but it also lets you easily include clips on your product page for customers to sample.
+- Single Music.
+If you’re a musician selling music, Single was made with you in mind.
+Not only does it bridge the gap between physical and digital music sales, it also lets you easily include clips on your product page for customers to sample.

-- Sky Pilot: This app is ideal for building a membership program, letting you sell files or exclusive video streams to customers.
+- Sky Pilot or Bold Memberships.
+These apps are ideal for building a membership program.
+You can sell files and exclusive video streams to customers.
 Customers can then access all of their previously purchased files through their own customer accounts.